What is IB?

-- IB gives an exposure to students for analysing an issue in both local and global contexts thereby giving them an exposure to have a 360 degree perspective on any issue.
+- IB gives exposure to students for analysing an issue in local and global contexts.
+This gives them a 360 degree perspective on any issue.

 - IB strives to produce students who are truly multilingual.
-It is a known fact that multilingual students have a better understanding of their exposure to different cultures give them a better perspective.
+It is a known fact that multilingual students have a better understanding of their exposure to different cultures.

 How IB truly stands out?

-- IB is no way can compete with local curricula as they both are in a different league altogether.
-Apples cannot be compared with oranges.
+- IB can no way can compete with local curricula as they both are in a different league.
+It is like comparing apples to oranges.
 They both are simply different.

 - However, if a student wants to pursue higher education abroad, IB is the system to go for.

 - With many competitive exams being centralized in India, IB students have that extra ability to crack some papers like aptitude-based exams.
-The critical thinking they have acquired over years has made it possible.
+The critical thinking they have acquired over years makes them succeed.

 - IB students have extra free time because the relative numbers of assignments, internal tests are lower in number.
-IB students are encouraged to take up much volunteering and this gives them a perspective of what career they want to choose.
+IB students are encouraged to take up volunteering.
+This gives them a perspective of what career they want to choose.

 - If success was the only yardstick, then IB students perform much better than the students of other boards.